cwinfosec/epic_shell/README.md

 # Epic Shell
-Just a dumb project to better my coding skills.
+This is just a dumb project to improve my coding skills.
 The goal was to create a webshell that isn't a pain to work with, and one that won't get immediately detected by IPS solutions (work in progress).

 ## Usage